Does it pay to work? Swedes wonder as top tax league looms

-STOCKHOLM (Reuters) - Wealthy Swedes face the world’s highest marginal tax rates as the government begins to roll back a decade of free market reforms that made the country a favorite of investors.
+STOCKHOLM, Oct 15 (Reuters) - Wealthy Swedes face the world’s highest marginal tax rates as the government begins to roll back a decade of free market reforms that made the country a favourite of investors.

 Critics say the measures will make Sweden a less attractive place to do business and act as a disincentive to work.